vectara/stream-query-client/README.md

 # Stream-Query-Client

-Stream-Query-Client is the easiest way to use Vectara's streaming query API.
+Stream-Query-Client is the easiest way to use Vectara's streaming query API in your JavaScript applications.
 Simply provide a query configuration and a callback to instantly receive stream updates.

 > [!TIP]
 >